Configure same-cycle scheduling dependencies

 Manually add upstream node dependencies from the schedule settings panel

-In the Schedule Settings > Scheduling Dependency > Parent Nodes section, manually add upstream node dependencies by entering the node output, node name, or node ID of the target node.
-Because node names can be duplicated, we recommend using node outputs to configure dependencies.
+In the Schedule Settings > Scheduling Dependency > Parent Nodes section, add upstream node dependencies by entering the node output, node name, or node ID of the target node.
+Because node names can be duplicated, using node outputs is recommended.

 Set node dependencies by dragging connections in the workflow panel